 chesky @ stock.adobe.com

-Monitored by humans who can take control at any moment, the delivery robot features a secure locking mechanism that would only open for the designated recipient without the need for contact.
+Monitored by humans who can take control at any moment, the delivery robot features a secure locking mechanism that would only open for the designated recipient without needing contact.
 These autonomous robots range from suitcase-sized to medium-sized trolleys and can carry up to 15kg of cargo.
-Delivery robots are electric, minimizing local delivery's ecological footprint and frees up valuable street space by traveling on sidewalks.
+Delivery robots are electric, minimizing local delivery's ecological footprint and freeing up valuable street space by traveling on sidewalks.